appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

 ---
-description: This page shows you how to dynamically update widget property using queries, JavaScript functions, and setter methodss
+description: This page demonstrates how you can dynamically update widget properties using queries, JavaScript functions, and setter methods.
 ---

 # Bind Data to Widget Properties

-This page shows you how to dynamically update widget property using queries, JavaScript functions, and setter methods

-There are multiple ways to bind data to widgets; each method offers its own advantages and use cases:
+This page demonstrates how you can dynamically update widget properties using queries, JavaScript functions, and setter methods.
+There are several ways to bind data to widgets:

 * [Using query](#using-query)
 * [Using JS Objects](#using-js-objects)